NSO-developer/nso-gitbook/administration/management/high-availability.md

 ### Security Considerations <a href="#ch_ha.raft_security" id="ch_ha.raft_security"></a>

-Communication between the NSO nodes in an HA Raft cluster takes place over Distributed Erlang, an RPC protocol transported over TLS (unless explicitly disabled by setting `/ncs-config/ha-raft/ssl/enabled` to 'false').
+Communication between the NSO nodes in an HA Raft cluster relies on an RPC protocol transported over TLS (unless explicitly disabled by setting `/ncs-config/ha-raft/ssl/enabled` to 'false').

 TLS (Transport Layer Security) provides Authentication and Privacy by only allowing NSO nodes to connect using certificates and keys issued from the same Certificate Authority (CA).
-Distributed Erlang is transported over TLS 1.2.
+It is _paramount_ to security that TLS is always used.

 Access to a host can be revoked by the CA through the means of a CRL (Certificate Revocation List).
 To enforce certificate revocation within an HA Raft cluster, invoke the action /ha-raft/disconnect to terminate the pre-existing connection.
 A connection to the node can re-establish once the node's certificate is valid.

-Please ensure the CA key is kept in a safe place since it can be used to generate new certificates and key pairs for peers.
+Also ensure the node keys are kept safe by the correct filesystem permissions and keep the CA key in a safe place since it can be used to generate new certificates and key pairs for peers.

-Distributed Erlang supports for multiple NSO nodes to run on the same host and the node addresses are resolved by the `epmd` ([Erlang Port Mapper Daemon](https://www.erlang.org/doc/apps/erts/epmd_cmd.html)) service.
-Once resolved, the NSO nodes communicate directly.

-The ports `epmd` and the NSO nodes listen to can be found in [Network and `ncs.conf` Prerequisites](high-availability.md#ch_ha.raft_ports). `epmd` binds the wildcard IPv4 address `0.0.0.0` and the IPv6 address `::`.

-In case `epmd` is exposed to a DoS attack, the HA Raft members may be unable to resolve addresses and communication could be disrupted.
-Please ensure traffic on these ports are only accepted between the HA Raft members by using firewall rules or other means.

-Two NSO nodes can only establish a connection if a shared secret "cookie" matches.
-The cookie is optionally configured from `/ncs-config/ha-raft/cluster-name`.
-Please note the cookie is not a security feature but a way to isolate HA Raft clusters and to avoid accidental misuse.

 ### Packages Upgrades in Raft Cluster